-EU reaches deal for $60-per-barrel price cap on Russian oil
+G-7 joins EU on $60-per-barrel price cap on Russian oil

 “It is no secret that we wanted the price to be lower,” Kallas added, highlighting the differences within the EU.
 “A price between 30-40 dollars is what would substantially hurt Russia.
 However, this is the best compromise we could get.”

 The $60 figure sets the cap near the current price of Russia’s crude, which recently fell below $60 a barrel.
 Some criticize that as not low enough to cut into one of Russia’s main sources of income.
-It is still a big discount to international benchmark Brent, which traded at $86.68 a barrel Friday, but could be high enough for Moscow to keep selling even while rejecting the idea of a cap.
+It is still a big discount to international benchmark Brent, which slid to $85.48 a barrel Friday, but could be high enough for Moscow to keep selling even while rejecting the idea of a cap.

 There is a big risk to the global oil market of losing large amounts of crude from the world’s No. 2 producer.
 It could drive up gasoline prices for drivers worldwide, which has stirred political turmoil for U.S. President Joe Biden and leaders in other nations.
 Europe is already mired in an energy crisis, with governments facing protests over the soaring cost of living, while developing nations are even more vulnerable to shifts in energy costs.